ajiyamoiz/ORB_SLAM3_Ubuntu20.04/README.md

 open the pdf `MH01_stereo.pdf` and you see the

-# 5 Some comments
+# 5. Some comments
 1. You should download more datasets from EuRoc to see more

-2. The support of inertial measurement unit (IMU) has incredibally increse the accuracy although it is alreday very accurate without IMU.
+2. The support of the inertial measurement unit (IMU) has incredibly increased the accuracy although it is already very accurate without IMU.

 # The rest is the original information